Zuhra27/airflow/README.rst

 Airflow basic tutorial
 ============================

-* We need to add airflow as package in poetry @apache-airflow together with other dependencies because they already exists in our pyproject.toml all you need to do is::
+* Add airflow as package in poetry @apache-airflow together with other dependencies because they already exists in our pyproject.toml all you need to do is::

      poetry install